 For those of you that are still reading, I admire your willpower (although I think you’re making a horrible mistake if you don’t plan a day or two in this wonderful place…).
 Day 3 started at The Saylor House Cafe and Suites in Bloomfield where they serve homemade comfort food using locally grown seasonal produce.
 Our breakfast was very quiet and peaceful and so tasty.
 Plus, they’re just steps away from some unique stores in Bloomfield, making this a great way to start a day.

-Next, we went to Spark Box Studio, in Yerexville and had an amazing printmaking experience with Chrissy and Kyle, the owners and operators of the studio.
+Next, we went to Spark Box Studio, in Yerexville and had an amazing printmaking experience with the owners of the studio.
 We were taught how to screenprint and it was an unforgettable experience.
 Scott and I screenprinted some awesome ice cream cones.
-These turned out so great (just take my word on it), that Braden of Make Hay Media printed an amalgamation of our ice cream cones on his shirt!
+These turned out so great! (just take my word on it)

 We travelled to Norman Hardie Winery and Vineyard in Wellington for lunch.
 Having eaten there before, I was thrilled to see this on our itinerary.
 Their pizzas (and wine, of course) are delicious.
 Their thin-crust pizza is wood-fired and their margherita pizza is hands-down the best pizza I’ve ever had.
 It’s so light that it doesn’t make you obnoxiously full.